jakewhitton/notes/README.md

 If you have any questions, please let me know.
 I'd be amazed if this even gets seen by more than 5 people.
 I'm very interested in your feedback

+#### A Word About "Markdown"

+Since the pdfs are generated using `pandoc`, you can embed LaTex within your document by enclosing your LaTex code in \$'s or in \$\$'s, depending on whether you want it ti be inline with the text or formatted as an equation.